 Current DataSHIELD Implementations

 - EUCAN-CONNECT: Developing a federated FAIR platform enabling large-scale analysis of high-value cohort data connecting Europe and Canada in personalized health.
-Involves several European population-based cohort studies with ~2.5M participants in total.
+Collaborating with 173 European population-based cohort studies with ~2.5M participants in total.

 - RECAP preterm: Research to improve to health, development and quality of life of babies born preterm.
 Includes 20 population-based cohort studies from Europe.